MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaUserChatMessage.md

 # New-MgBetaUserChatMessage

 ## SYNOPSIS
-Send a new chatMessage in the specified channel or a chat.
+Send a new chatMessage in the specified chat.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserChatMessage](/powershell/module/Microsoft.Graph.Teams/New-MgUserChatMessage?view=graph-powershell-v1.0)
+This API cannot create a new chat; you must use the list chats method to retrieve the ID of an existing chat before creating a chat message.

 ## SYNTAX